latower/latower.github.io/_pages/about.md

 **I am looking for a PhD candidate who is interested in working on the intersection of logic and statistics.** *Application deadline: 31 August 2025*.
 Click [here](https://careers.tudelft.nl/job/Delft-PhD-Position-Symbolic-AI-and-Reasoning-Under-Uncertainty-2628-CD/824585702/) for details.

-_I am currently looking for motivated MSc and BSc students_ with a solid background in algorithm design and logic, who would like to do their research project with me.
+_I am currently looking for motivated TU Delft MSc and BSc students_ with a solid background in algorithm design and logic, who would like to do their research project with me.
 Please contact me if you are interested, so we can discuss possible topics.

 ### Contact